 “Let food be thy medicine and medicine be thy food” – Hippocrates

 Thinking back, these symptoms started when I was in my teens.
 I remember being very self-conscious about wearing my strapless prom dress because of my chicken skin and bumps on my arms.
 I recall having a bottle of Maalox on my desk at work and doing a shot of it before I had to speak with someone, so the pain in my throat would temporarily subside and I could focus on the conversation.
-I always felt my best on a high protein diet and have a sneaking suspicion it wasn’t because of the high protein but because of the lack of carbs which meant very low to no gluten.
+High protein diets seemed to be the best diets for me and I have a sneaking suspicion it wasn’t because of the high protein but because of the lack of carbs which meant very low to no gluten.

 Today, Roughly three years after going gluten free, I am symptom-free of the above 95 percent of the time.
 It is amazing to think of the havoc gluten can put on your body!